open-telemetry/oteps/text/0000-unseal-spancontext.md

 Yet another alternative
 (with different caveats)
 would be to have SpanContext have a reference to the corresponding Span if any.
-Then SDK-implementors could store any additional information in the Span.
+Then API implementations could store any additional information in the Span.
-Upon extraction they would either have to fall back to a `null` Span and storing any data in the TraceState as strings or they could set a special pseudo-Span to store information (although that interferes with the reasonable assumption that
+Upon extraction they would either have to fall back to a `null` Span reference on the SpanContext and storing any data in the TraceState as strings or they could set a special pseudo-Span to store information (although that interferes with the reasonable assumption that